ResumeGiants » Blog » Top 10 Organizational Skills to Include on a Resume

 This last option is perhaps the best place to show off organizational skills examples.
 In a job description, you can outline quantifiable examples of where your abilities came into play and how they helped you carry out your responsibilities in previous roles.

-It’s also important to include organizational skills on a resume that match keywords in the job description, as this will make you stand out more as a strong candidate to recruiters.
+It’s also important to include organizational skills on your resume that match keywords in the job description, as this will make you stand out more as a strong candidate to recruiters.

 Additionally, you should always use bullet points to illustrate your organizational skills in the workplace within a job description, as you can see in many of our resume templates